hl5ky/dvsmu/README.md

 > sudo wget https://github.com/hl5ky/dvsmu/raw/main/setup<br>
 > sudo chmod +x setup<br>
 > sudo ./setup<br>
-> After installation, open a terminal and type "dvsmu" to run.<br>
+> After installation, open a terminal and type "dvsmu" to run.
 <br>
 > dvswitch-server;<br>
 > The setup will install dvswitch-server if it is not already installed.<br>
-> It supports either Buster or Bookworm, depending on your system architecture.<br>
+> It supports either Buster or Bookworm, depending on your system architecture.
 <br>
 > Program automation;<br>
 > - Automatic management of the BM master server<br>